-To master the Ivy style like no other, discover our Americana Saga in three parts with:
+To master the Ivy style like no one else, discover our three-part Americana Saga with:

 - the invention of the American suit (otherwise called sack suit),